Coe Fen, Lammas Land and the Mill Pond

 Photo © Steve Chadwick - all rights reserved.

 Tarry awhile on the cobbled bridge above the sluice.
-A drink in either of the pubs in sight - the Anchor and the Mill - is not out of the question.
+A drink in either of the pubs in sight - the Anchor (with some nice mementos of Syd Barrett one of Cambridge's most revered sons) and the Mill - is not out of the question.
 Make your way back up to Silver Street bridge the way you came.